Better Me

 The bottom line

 New parents and people who care for infants are prone to a type of tendonitis called mommy thumb.
-“Although the condition can be quite painful and debilitating, it can be successfully treated once it has been diagnosed,” Dr. Bradley said.
+“Although the common condition can be quite painful and debilitating, it can be successfully treated once it has been diagnosed,” Dr. Bradley said.

 Start by modifying your activities, icing your wrist, taking anti-inflammatory medication and bracing your thumb and wrist.
 If you’re still experiencing pain, talk to your doctor or connect with a Banner Health physician.